naiyerasif/site/content/blog/2019/2019-01-12-creating-a-nodejs-application-using-express-and-typescript.md

 date: 2019-01-12
 updated: 2019-09-20
 author: [naiyer]
-summary: Bootstrap a Node.js application using Express.js with TypeScript support
 tags: ['guide']
 ---

-## Intent

 In this guide, you'll learn to create a simple Node.js application using Express.js as the middleware with TypeScript support.
 You'll start with a JavaScript application and add TypeScript support to it.